cnorick/curse-of-strahd-notes/Locations/The Town of Vallaki (N).md

 - **Fake Name**: DC12 deception
 - **Hide Weapon**: slight of hand against guard's passive perception
 - If caught, guard will just get annoyed and ask for the truth

+- After all this, they let the party in

 ### House Occupants
 - If the characters explore a residence other than the burgomaster's mansion, roll a d20 and consult the following table to determine the house's occupant: